MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-record-update-perm.md

 ---
 title: Unable to update records because of missing record access in Salesforce CRM
-description: Troubleshoot and resolve error issues when users are unable to update CRM records in Sales Copilot because of missing record access in Salesforce CRM. ms.date: 10/31/2023 ms.topic: article ms.service: microsoft-sales-copilot ms.collection: highpri
+description: Troubleshoot and resolve error issues when users are unable to update CRM records in Copilot for Sales because of missing record access in Salesforce CRM. ms.date: 12/11/2023 ms.topic: article ms.service: microsoft-sales-copilot ms.collection: highpri